2026 May CCSS: Operation Ready Families: Strong Families, Strong Force

 Target Audience

-This activity is designed to meet the educational needs of Physicians, Nurses, Pharmacists, Pharmacy Technicians, Physician Assistants, Optometrists, Social Workers*, Audiologists*, Speech Language Pathologists*, Psychologists, Dentists, Dental Hygienists, Dental Technicians, Registered Dieticians, Dietetic Technicians, Athletic Trainers, Case Managers, Certified Counselors, Occupational Therapists, Occupational Therapist Assistants, Kinesiotherapists, and Healthcare Executives*.
+This activity is designed to meet the educational needs of Physicians, Nurses, Pharmacists, Pharmacy Technicians, Physician Assistants, Optometrists, Social Workers*, Audiologists*, Speech Language Pathologists*, Psychologists, Dentists, Dental Hygienists, Dental Technicians, Registered Dieticians, Dietetic Technicians, Athletic Trainers, Case Managers, Certified Counselors, Occupational Therapists, Occupational Therapist Assistants, Kinesiotherapists, and Healthcare Executives across the MHS*.
 This activity is also approved for physicians who are board-certified with the American Board of Pediatrics.*

 * Maximum number of credits available varies.